askui/askui/docs/docs/general/03-Element Selection/assertions.md

 ---
-sidebar_position: 6
+sidebar_position: 7
 ---

 # Assertions

 In this guide we will first show you how to assert if an element is there or not.

-Then we will

 ## Assert the (non) Existence of Elements
 To validate if an element exists or not we use [expect()](../../api/02-Actions/expect.md) in combination with [exists()](../../api/05-Checks/exists.md) or [notExists](../../api/05-Checks/notexists.md).